PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

     * **Distal**, as in `NEXT <https://asl-lex.org/visualization/?sign=next>`_ or `SINCE <https://asl-lex.org/visualization/?sign=since>`_
     * **Proximal**, as in `BEFORE <https://asl-lex.org/visualization/?sign=before>`_

 The directions for the horizontal axis as they appear in the movement module depend on the preferences of the user as set in the :ref:`global_settings`.
-These adhere to one of two models, relative (ipsi/contra) or absolute (toward H1/H2), that are described in greater detail in :ref:`symmetry in the horizontal axis<axis_symmetry>`.
-See :ref:`signing_space_page` for a visual representation of these options, and more information on the horizontal axis in particular.
+These adhere to one of two models, relative (:ref:`ipsi<ipsilateral>`/:ref:`contra<contralateral>`) or absolute (toward H1/H2), and these are described in greater detail in :ref:`Symmetry<symmetry_section>`.
 By default, the relative set of options apply for the movement module:

 * **Horizontal axis: relative** [Default]